ex0-tekk/Diabolist-VR/Readme.md

 ![v2-420](https://user-images.githubusercontent.com/78007822/147438073-0799b866-fbd4-4344-a00f-bc776c81b588.png)
 ![v3](https://user-images.githubusercontent.com/78007822/147438122-4d442b97-0aa9-45b7-99f6-352a612ad8a2.png)
 #
- - **It is also HIGHLY RECOMMENDED to BLOCK SkyrimVR.exe (Inbound & Outbound), within your windows firewall settings, to prevent random CTD produced by Bethesda server pings.**
+ - **It is also CRITICAL to BLOCK SkyrimVR.exe (Inbound & Outbound), within your windows firewall settings, to prevent random CTD produced by Bethesda server pings.**
  - **Open your windows search function and type in Firewall, then click on 'Windows Defender Firewall with Advanced Settings.**
 ![Firewall Settings 1](https://user-images.githubusercontent.com/78007822/140569744-80e05750-decc-48e4-976e-a84ac707259a.png)
  - ### **When the Windows firewall options pop up, follow these steps below:**